AI4PEX/data-driven-parametrizations/README.md

 - [ ] Add quickstart guides for each method
 - [ ] Expand documentation and folder organization
-- [ ] Review licenses and contribution guidelines
+- [ ] Review contribution guidelines
-- [ ] Publish repository for public access

 ---